 "It means life, happiness, everything."

 "At Duke there is hope for GBM.
 Praise the Lord!
 My husband David has been cancer free for 28 months and counting.
-The staff at Duke Cancer Center are great.
+The staff at the Duke Cancer Center is great.
 Our prayers have been answered."

 "Never give up hope.
 My husband was dx with an astrocytoma in 1989.
 Surgery removed the tumor and had Radiation.
 Grade 2.
 No problems until 2009.
 Yes, 20 years!!!
 He was having problems saying the words he wanted to speak.
 A lot of stuttering, which was not normal.
 Found out he had another brain tumor, which was removed successfully.
 He was on chemo for a year and now we are 22 months cancer free.
 Thanks to Duke and our local drs.
 Keep the Faith."

-"Hope means seeing my 44yr old brother-in-law, Jerry Stevie Heatherly, who has an inoperable state 3 astrocytoma brain tumor, watch his kids grow up."
+"Hope means seeing my 44yr old brother-in-law, Jerry Stevie Heatherly, who has an inoperable stage 3 astrocytoma brain tumor, watch his kids grow up."

 “Hope is my husband living to play with our daughters after having his treatments at Duke for his GBM Brain Tumor.
 My husband is a Children's Hospital pediatrician in a small town in North Georgia.
 Not only is he important to my daughters but to thousands of children who come to him for medical care.
 Dr. Samson, Dr. Vrendenberg, Dr. Volas-Redd have given me, our daughters, thousands of children in North Georgia, and my pediatrician husband hope.